pitrov/docs.erisindustries.com/tutorials/docker_machine.md

 Host does not exist: "default"
 ```
 or c) that certificates require regeneration.
 These will depend on where you are in the toolbox/docker/docker-machine/eris experimentation process.
+If (c), follow the instructions.
 If you don't have a default machine, go ahead and create it:
 ```
 $ docker-machine create default --driver virtualbox
 ```
 Your output should be similar to the one a few lines below.
 Since `eris <=> docker-machine` can be testy on osx/windows, create a machine of the same name to please to marmots:
 ```
-$ docker-machine create eris1 --drive virtualbox
+$ docker-machine create eris --drive virtualbox
 ```
 You'll see something like:
 ```
 Running pre-create checks...
 Creating machine...
-(eris1) Creating VirtualBox VM...
+(eris) Creating VirtualBox VM...
-(eris1) Creating SSH key...
+(eris) Creating SSH key...
-(eris1) Starting VM...
+(eris) Starting VM...
 Waiting for machine to be running, this may take a few minutes...
 Machine is running, waiting for SSH to be available...
 Detecting operating system of created instance...